 Skip to main content

-• Name — shown in the delivery list and as the email/Slack message subject.
+• Name — shown in the subscription list and as the email/Slack subject.

 • Cadence — daily, weekly (pick a weekday), or monthly (pick a day 1-28), each at a time in your workspace’s display timezone (Settings -> Preferences).